Skip to content

 let div: int => int => int;

-div x y is the division x / y.
+Rounding division. div x y is the real quotient x / y rounded towards zero to an integer.
 See Stdlib.(/) for details.

 ocaml